-Planting trees is the best technology we have, to remove
+Planting trees is one of the best technologies we have, to remove

 carbon dioxide from the atmosphere.

-Historically, the woods have played an important role in the development of the city of Larvik, home to our head office and many of our employees.
+Historically, the woods have played an important role in the development of the city of Larvik; home to many of our employees and our HQ.
 Larvik is famous for its 100% natural mineral water, Farris, filtered entirely though the Beech Forest.
-The health of the surrounding forest has been of great importance for local business and the citizens of Larvik.
+Our employees and leaders understand how important a healthy forest can be for local business and the surrounding citizens.

-That’s why we decided to invest in a reforestation initiative; to reduce the carbon emissions already in the atmosphere.
+Another reason why we decided to invest in a reforestation initiative.

-We have already funded the growth of 25 000 trees in Malawi through assisted natural regeneration initiatives and our goal is to grow another 25 000 every single quarter of 2020.
-That’s 100 000 trees by the end of the year and we dedicate each and every one of these trees to our customers who are using technology to be greener too.
+We have already funded the growth of 75 000 trees in Malawi through assisted natural regeneration initiatives and our goal is to grow another 25 000 every single quarter of 2020.
+That’s 100 000 trees by the end of the year and we dedicate each and every one of these trees, and all the impact associated with each one, to our customers who are using our technology to be greener too.

-3.4 million hectares of forest covered a third of the country of Malawi but 65% of these forests have now been cleared due to the over-reliance on the natural environment for firewood, construction wood and charcoal by the local community to sustain their livelihoods.
-This is only forecasted to continue due to the growing population.
-WeForest is working with Malawi government Forestry Department, The Mulajne Mountain Conservation Trust as well as 10 local community nurseries all in a combined effort to conserve the forest biodiversity, restore 2 types of forest, create employment and alternative sources of income for the local communities and stop the current deforestation.
+This relationship has unfortunately led to devastating deforestation and it is only forecasted to continue with the rising population.
+WeForest is working with the Malawian government, Forestry Department, The Mulajne Mountain Conservation Trust as well as 10 local community nurseries and beekeeping clubs all in a combined effort to conserve the forest biodiversity, restore 2 types of forest, create employment and alternative sources of income for the local communities and stop the current deforestation.